BatiushkovNikita/JD2NewsService/readme.txt

 2. Add Maven and MySQL in environment variables.
 3. Run news-service-run.bat.
 4. Enter MySQL root password.
-5. Project wil be deployed in d:/opt
+5. Project will be deployed in d:/opt